Art Travel and Study Program in Europe with RISD

 Chapman University offers travel courses in 10+ different countries, as well as international internships.

 Note: Course offerings are likely to vary from year to year.
-To find out about up-to-date travel courses, inquire with the school’s international programs office or directly with certain departments.
-The anthropology, archeology or language divisions are often good options.
-In the ever-globalizing environment, however, almost every department is sure to value an experience abroad and perhaps even suggest a way to get there.
+To learn about up-to-date travel courses, inquire with the school’s international programs office or with specific departments.
+Anthropology, archeology, and language divisions are often good options.
+In the ever-globalizing environment, however, almost every department will surely value an experience abroad and perhaps even suggest a way to get there.